An active-set algorithm for norm constrained quadratic problems: The Trust-Region Subproblem

-\paragraph{Dealing with the hard-case:} Extracting a solution $x^*$ via \eqref{eqn:standard_extraction} is not possible when $z_1^* = 0$, since \eqref{eqn:standard_extraction} is not well-defined in that case.
-According to Proposition \ref{prop:spectrum} of \S\ref{sec:trs_proof} we have $z_1^* = 0$ if and only if $\mu^*$ is an eigenvalue of $-P$ .
-Note that, due to \cite{Martinez1994}, this can never happen for the local-nonglobal minimizer; thus we can always extract the local-nonglobal minimizer with \eqref{eqn:standard_extraction}.
-However, it is possible for global minimizers and is precisely the hard case, i.e.\ the case where $\mu^* = -\lambda_1$.
+\paragraph{Dealing with the hard case:} Extracting a solution $x^*$ via \eqref{eqn:standard_extraction} is not possible when $z_1^* = 0$, since \eqref{eqn:standard_extraction} is not well-defined in that case. \newcontentB{In this case, $(\mu^*, z_2^*)$ is an eigenpair of $-P$ due to \eqref{eqn:eigenvalue_problem}.
+Note that, according to \cite[Lemma 3.3]{Martinez1994},} this can never happen for the local-nonglobal minimizer; thus we can always extract the local-nonglobal minimizer with \eqref{eqn:standard_extraction}.
+However, it is possible for global minimizers in the hard case, i.e.\ the case where $\mu^* = -\lambda_1$.
 In the hard case, the necessary and sufficient conditions for global optimality are, due to the KKT conditions of \eqref{eqn:trs} and Theorem \eqref{thm:trs_global_min}, the following:

 Note that $P - \lambda_1 I$ is singular, and the above system of equations represents the intersection of an affine subspace with a sphere.
 This intersection must be non-empty, since \eqref{eqn:trs} necessarily has a global minimizer as it arises from the minimization of a smooth function over a compact subset of $\mathbb{R}^n$.
 One can then solve \eqref{eqn:hard_case_subspace}--\eqref{eqn:hard_case_norm}, by computing the minimum length solution $y_{\text{min}}$ of $(P - \lambda_1 I) x + q = 0$ and return $x^* = y_{\text{min}} + \alpha \upsilon$ where $\alpha$ is a scalar such that $\norm{x^*}_2 = \norm{y_{\text{min}} + \alpha \upsilon}_2 = r$ and $\upsilon$ is any null-vector of $P - \lambda_1I$.
-Interestingly, in the hard case the second part of the rightmost eigenvector of \eqref{eqn:eigenvale_problem}, $z_2^*$, is a null vector of $P - \lambda_1$ (Proposition \ref{prop:spectrum}) and thus the only additional computation for extracting a hard case solution is finding the minimum-length solution of a symmetric linear system.
-This can be achieved e.g.\ with MINRES-QLP \cite{Choi2011}, or with the Conjugate Gradient method \cite[Theorem 4.3]{Adachi2017}.
+Interestingly, \newcontentB{when $z_1^*=0$, $z_2^*$ is a null vector of $P - \lambda_1\newcontent{I}$ due to \eqref{eqn:eigenvalue_problem}}, thus the only additional computation for extracting a solution when \newcontentB{$z_1^* = 0$} is finding the minimum-length solution of a symmetric linear system.
+This can be achieved e.g. with MINRES-QLP \cite{Choi2011}, or with the Conjugate Gradient method \cite[Theorem 4.3]{Adachi2017}.